lukejacksonn/servor/README.md

 > A dependency free server for single page app development

-A zero dependency static file server with built in live reload and history api fallback defaults for rapid single page app development.
-The motivation here was to learn how packages like [serve](https://github.com/zeit/serve) or [budo](https://github.com/mattdesl/budo) worked and create something similar that can be ran on the CLI via `npx` but that clean installs in a fraction of the time due to its no frills feature set and smaller overall size.
+The new and improved version of [http-server-spa](https://npmjs.com/http-server-spa).
+A zero dependency static file server now with built in file watching, browser reloading and history api fallback defaults to support rapid single page app development.
+The motivation here was to write a close to the metal package from the ground up, in a single (~120 LOC) file, employing only native node and browser APIs, to do a very specific task.
+Inspiration was taken from more comprehensive packages like [serve](https://github.com/zeit/serve) and [budo](https://github.com/mattdesl/budo) which both do a similarly great job.

 ## Features

 * 🗂 Serve static content like scripts, styles, images from a directory
 * 🖥 Reroute all non-file requests like `/` or `/admin` to a single file
 * ♻️ Reload the browser when project files get added, removed or modified
-* ⏱ Install using `npx` and be running in the browser in seconds
+* ⏱ Install using `npx` and be running in the browser in ~1 second
+* 📚 Readable source code that encourages learning and contribution

 # Usage

-Add `servor` as a dev dependency using `npm i servor -D` or run from the terminal:
+Add `servor` as a dev dependency using `npm i servor -D` or run in the terminal:

 ```
 npx servor <directory> <fallback> <port>